| Monthly Tech-Tip | No tracking! No ads! | |

 This picture has its own page with more detail, click here to see it.

 One-minute video.
-It demonstrates how to make the test bars for measuring clay body drying and firing shrinkage, fired absorption, a bar for measuring water content and loss-on-ignition and a disk for measuring drying performance and soluble salts content.
+It demonstrates how to make the test bars for measuring plastic clay body (or clay material) drying and firing shrinkage, fired absorption, a bar for measuring water content and loss-on-ignition and a disk for measuring drying performance and soluble salts content.
+This method requires no expensive equipment and is within the reach of any technician.

 Buy me a coffee and we can talk